 Nexus DSC supports observation lists in SkySafari's format.
-Most popular observation applications support planning export observation lists in SkySafari's format (Astro Planner, Deep Sky Planner and SkyTools).
+Most popular observation planning applications support export of 20 observation lists in SkySafari's format (Astro Planner, Deep Sky Planner and SkyTools).
 SkySafari can also be used to create observation lists.
 Please refer to the user manual of your favourite application on instructions on how to export an observation list.
 An observation list will have .skylist file extension.
 The exported observation list needs to be copied to the root of the micro SD card.
 Once the observation list is copied to the micro SD card Nexus DSC will be able to guide you to an object from the list.